kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 ## Summary

-Currently metrics emitted in the kubernetes control-plane do not offer any stability guarantees.
+Currently metrics emitted in the Kubernetes control-plane do not offer any stability guarantees.
 This Kubernetes Enhancement Proposal (KEP) proposes a strategy and framework for programmatically expressing how stable a metric is, i.e. whether a metric's name, type and [labels](https://prometheus.io/docs/practices/naming/#labels) (i.e. dimensions) is liable to change.
 Since this document will likely evolve with ongoing discussion around metric stability, it will be updated accordingly.

 ## Motivation